What is charitable?

 This category includes various purposes that do not fall within the other categories but which the courts have recognized as charitable.
 For more information, go to CSP-C10, Other purposes beneficial to the community.

-For more information on, and examples of, acceptable charitable purposes, go to Model Objects.
+For more information on, and examples of, acceptable charitable purposes, go to Charitable purposes.

 Activities are an organization's programs or how it accomplishes its purposes.
 Charitable activities are activities carried out to fulfill a charitable purpose.
 Without a charitable purpose, an organization cannot have charitable activities.